kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 ## 5. Equivalence of table actions: [table-action-syntactic-eq](../test/program/well-typed-excluded/spec-clarify/table-action-syntactic-eq)

-For default action, the spec mentions "In particular, the expressions passed as `in`, `out`, or `inout` parameters must be syntactically identical to the expressions used in one of the elements of the `actions` list.
-(14.2.1.3)".
+For default action, the spec mentions:

+> In particular, the expressions passed as `in`, `out`, or `inout` parameters must be syntactically identical to the expressions used in one of the elements of the `actions` list.
+(14.2.1.3)

 But the test cases below seem to violate this.